microsoft/FluidFramework/docs/docs/container-and-component-loading.md

 ![Image 3](./container-and-component-loading-3.jpg)

 The `Container` object itself does not actually do much.
 Once it has established a connection via the `Driver` its other responsibility is to listen specifically for one event emitted from the `Quorum`.
 This is the `"code"` proposal.

 ::: tip

-The `Quorum` is a special key/value Distributed Data Structure that requires all current members to agree on the value before the it is accepted.
+The `Quorum` is a special key/value distributed data structure that requires all current members to agree on the value before the it is accepted.
 I don't go into further details about it here.

 :::

 There are a few different ways that the `Container` will get this `"code"` value:

 1. In the *Create New* flow this `"code"` value needs to be proposed by the Hosting Application.
-Once the value is accepted by everyone connected (only you) the `Container` will get the event and have the value.
+Once the value is accepted by everyone connected (only you, the current client, in this case) the `Container` will get the event and have the value.
 2. In the *Create from Existing* flow there are two scenarios.
-    1. In the Snapshot/Summary flow the `"code"` value is written into the Summary itself.
+    1. In the _load from Summary flow_ the `"code"` value is written into the Summary itself.
-    2. In the load from op stream flow (no Snapshot/Summary) the `"code"` value will be played as an op.
+    2. In the _load from op stream_ flow (no Summary) the `"code"` value will be played as an op.

 In any case, once the `Container` has the `"code"` value it asks the `CodeLoader` to resolve the proposed code **(4)**.
 Since the Loader Package does not know anything about the `ContainerRuntime`, or Components, it needs someone to tell it